students happily roller skate in the campus center

 Congratulations!
 You have decided to participate in creating an event with your organization for the campus community to enjoy!
 Effective planning is very important to the success of your event and the time you spend planning will help your program succeed.
 The amount of time you will need depends on how much time your are willing to spend developing and implementing your program.
 The process will be different for each event- since specifics of each event will vary.
 The following will outline the steps you need to take to have an effective event.
 Remember program planning is a learning experience and you may encounter difficulty along the way.

-Feel free to come to Student Engagement and New Student Programs if you would like discuss your event or need assistant with the event planning process.
+Feel free to visit the Student Engagement office if you would like discuss your event or need assistance with the event planning process.

 • What is your program?